-It's also a tradition to wear a hat, so if you're in Spain make sure you're prepared to see in the New Year and 2013 in style!
+It's also a tradition to wear a hat, so if you're in Spain make sure you're prepared to see in the New Year in style!

-Whatever you're doing for New Year's Eve, make sure you enjoy it and we'll see you in 2013!
+Whatever you're doing for New Year's Eve, make sure you enjoy it!

-If you're planning a gap year for 2013 then you're in the right place.
+If you're planning a gap year then you're in the right place.
 Make sure you head over to our planning section for a little bit of inspiration and a lot of information.

 You can also learn how to plan a round the world trip with our article aptly titled planning a round the world trip (we do like to make it easy for you).

 About the Author: Macca Sherifi

 Macca is gapyear.com's travel editor and writes on a myriad of topics, giving the best travel advice in an easy-to-read style that he would describe as 'cutesy'.
 His two passions are travelling and writing, which is lucky, because he's a travel writer.
 Macca travelled for 20 months non-stop, never settling in one place for more than a week or two, living to travel and travelling to live.
 In his spare time, he reads about travelling, thinks about travelling, and then travels.
 If that fails he still harbours hopes of being a professional rugby player...